Visual Arts Faculty

 Joe Scanlan is an artist whose work takes multiple forms, from sculpture and design to publications and fictional personae.
-Indeed, there is a willful subterfuge running through much of his work, as exemplified in works that address the political economy of site-specific labor (Massachusetts Wedding Bed); or co-scripting the life and work of a fictional artist in collaboration with professional actors (Donelle Woolford); or in the design and manufacture of portable architecture that can inhabit the body of a host museum (Thingstahtfall Pavilion).
-Scanlan is internationally renowned for the dark humor and conceptual rigor of his work.
-He is also a widely read, discussed, and translated writer for such venues as Artforum, frieze, and Parkett, social media forums such as Facebook, and his website, thingsthatfall.com.
-He has published five books in relation to his work: Object Lessons (Kunstmuseum aan Zee) 2013; Passing Through (K21) 2007; DIY (Imschoot Uitgevers, Ghent) 1001; Pay Dirt (IKON Gallery, Birmingham, England) 2002; and Joe Scanlan (Museum Haus Lange, Germany) 1996.
+Indeed, there is a willful subterfuge running through much of his art, as exemplified in works that address the political economy of site-specific labor (Massachusetts Wedding Bed); scripting the life and work of a fictional artist in collaboration with professional actors (Donelle Woolford); or the founding, archive-building, and day-to-day operation of an art institution (The Broodthaers Society of America).
+Scanlan is also a widely read, discussed, and translated writer for such venues as Artforum, frieze, and Parkett, and his former website thingsthatfall.com.
+He has published five books in relation to his work: Object Lessons (Mu.Zee, Ostende) 2013; Passing Through (K21, Düsseldorf) 2007; DIY (Imschoot Uitgevers, Ghent) 2003; Pay Dirt (IKON, Birmingham, England) 2002; and Joe Scanlan (Museum Haus Lange, Germany) 1996.

 Recent projects include Décor and Avant-poste, two exhibitions curated from the permanent collection of the FRAC Pays de la Loire, Nantes; New Tricks, New Schemes, Scanlan’s fifth solo exhibition at Galerie Martin Janda, Vienna; and a large-scale installation as part of Klassenverhältnisse (Class Relations), a group show around the subject of class and art at the Kunstverein Hamburg.